CptAlessio/dependency-monitor/README.md

 # dependency-monitor
-dependency-monitor-cli is a .net core application that can be used to scan Github repositories for any given dependency.
+dependency-monitor-cli is a .NET core application you can use to scan Github repositories for any given dependency.

 Support public and private repositories and leverages GitHub APIs to connect and download repositories.